• 2016 Competition Overview •

 The Jerry M. Hultin Global Network Professor at New York University and director of the University’s The Governance Lab

 Team Lead for the Digital Engagement Unit at the World Bank

-FINALIST CITIES ADVANCE THROUGH A DELIBERATE PROCESS TO STRETCH, STRENGTHEN, AND REFINE THEIR IDEAS
+FINALIST CITIES ADVANCED THROUGH A DELIBERATE PROCESS TO STRETCH, STRENGTHEN, AND REFINE THEIR IDEAS.

 • FINALIST SUPPORT •

-Finalist support makes each idea stronger, better and ready for implementation.
+Finalist support made each idea stronger, better, and ready for implementation.

-Finalist cities are paired with innovation coaches, given access to global innovation experts and practitioners, and exposed to exciting innovation methods to improve their ideas.
-The collaborative process is designed to make each city’s idea stronger, better, and ready for implementation.
+Finalist cities were paired with innovation coaches, given access to global innovation experts and practitioners, and exposed to exciting innovation methods to improve their ideas.
+The collaborative process was designed to make each city’s idea stronger, better, and ready for implementation.

 One of the hallmarks of the Mayors Challenge is Ideas Camp.
 Finalist cities come together for two days to stretch and strengthen their ideas, working closely with global experts and peers from other cities to challenge their assumptions and increase their idea’s impact.
 As Michael Bloomberg says, “At Ideas Camp, the competitors become collaborators—and there’s great power in that.”

 Working sessions provide the opportunity for participants to share their ideas, ask questions, and receive feedback.